 Why didn’t I pack warmer clothes?
 I’m so very cold.
 The night’s fog blurred Kay’s vision of the steep stairs, now slippery with moisture, which led her down into the small town.
-She gripped the wet, narrow iron railing with one hand, and hoped that she was almost at the end of the poorly lit stairs.
-On her left was a tiny, old wood church surrounded by trees whose branches drooped over the stairs, causing her to duck under them on her descent, and on her right was a large Mediterranean–styled villa, secure behind an elaborate wrought iron fence.
+She gripped the wet, narrow iron railing with one hand, and hoped she was almost at the end of the poorly lit stairs.
+On her left was a tiny, old wood church surrounded by trees whose branches drooped over the stairs, causing her to duck under them on her descent, and on her right was a large Mediterranean–styled villa behind elaborate wrought iron fences.
 Too cold and anxious to mull over the contrast, Kay continued her perilous downward journey.

-The goat and the woman looked closely at Kay as the woman, chuckling, said, “Welcome to Sausalito!
+The goat and the woman looked closely at Kay.
+The woman, chuckling, said, “Welcome to Sausalito!
 You’re looking for the No Name Bar.
 I just passed it.
 It’s about a half-block away.”

-As the three of them sat down at the table, which contained two half-filled coffee mugs, but no wine glasses, Kay knew that this was a business meeting and wondered at the odd choice of venue.
-She was amused to see that Craig, although he probably won’t admit it, had reacted to the chilly weather by donning jeans and three top layers consisting of a white shirt, a red wool crew neck sweater, and a navy blue pea jacket, now unbuttoned.
+As the three of them sat down at the table containing two half-filled coffee mugs, but no wine glasses, Kay knew this was a business meeting and wondered at the odd choice of venue.
+She was amused to see that Craig, although he probably wouldn’t admit it, had reacted to the chilly weather by donning jeans and three top layers consisting of a white shirt, a red wool crew neck sweater, and a navy pea coat, now unbuttoned.
 Kay sensed tension at the table and noted the crumbled napkins by the mugs.
-Stanley was the first to speak, “I’m sorry about keeping Craig away from dinner at the hotel, and having him call you there to ask you to meet us here.
+Stanley was the first to speak, “I’m sorry about keeping Craig away from dinner at the hotel and having him call asking you to meet us here.
 We have a few location changes, and I needed to go over the revised shooting schedule with him.
 We had sandwiches earlier.
 May I get you something?”

-“For now, a bowl of peanuts would be fine.”
-In a light tone she added, “And don’t worry: I’m used to schedule changes.
-What I’m not used to is this cold weather in July, for god’s sake!
+“For now, a bowl of peanuts would be fine,” she responded.
+In a light tone Kay added, “And don’t worry, I’m used to schedule changes.
+What I’m not used to is this cold weather in early July, for god’s sake!
 Or those slippery stairs that go down hills into a deserted town.
 Well, deserted except for a woman walking a goat.”
 She paused, disappointed to get no reaction to her goat encounter, and continued, “And whoever suggested those stairs as a way for me to get here from the hotel will have to answer to me.
 Also, what’s with this unnamed bar, fellows?”

 Once it arrived, Kay took a gloriously hot sip through the heavy cream topping, put the glass mug down, picked up some peanuts, and, with her hand half-way to her mouth, said, “Wait a minute.
 Something’s not right.”
 The men looked at her, concerned.
 “No, guys, it’s not the drink.
 Where’s Joe?”